 Secured Business Loans

-Secured business loans can be used for all types of asset purchase including premises, plant and machinery, technology improvements, working capital or purchase of materials as stock.
-There are also many specialist lenders other than the banks themselves that could provide instant cash for businesses but there may be additional fees involved and the interest rates could be higher.
+Secured business loans fund all types of asset buying, including premises, plant and machinery, technology, working capital or the purchase of materials as stock.
+There are also many specialist lenders other than banks that could provide instant cash for businesses.
+However, there may be additional fees involved, and the interest rates could be higher.

-In all cases a loan can be secured or unsecured and this is the same for commercial business loans.
-If you have a limited company then the loan or mortgage will have a charge over an asset.
-For mortgages it will be a first charge so if the loan is defaulted in any way the finance company can sell the asset and recover their debt.
+In all cases, loans are secured or unsecured, and this is the same for business loans.
+If you have a limited company, then the loan or mortgage has a charge over the asset.
+For mortgages, most likely it's a first charge.
+If the loan defaults in any way, the finance company can sell the asset and recover their debt.

-For unsecured loans these have no charge and because the risk is higher the interest rate will be higher.
-If you look in the market place secured loans are often at about half the interest rate of an unsecured loan.
+Unsecured loans have no charge against them.
+Because the default risk is higher on these loans, the interest rates lenders charge are more expensive.
+If you look in the marketplace, secured loans are often about half the interest rate of an unsecured loan.

-Interest rates are also higher if you or your business has a bad credit rating but it's always worth checking out all the lenders to see what's available for your circumstances.
-Often businesses need short term loans to cover changes in working capital just for a few weeks or months.
+Interest rates are also higher if you or your business has a bad credit rating.
+However, it's always worth checking out all the lenders to see what's available for your needs.
+Often companies need short-term loans to cover changes in working capital for just a few weeks or months.

 Applying for Business Loans

-As with a personal loan credit checks will be undertaken on the business for each application made so it's wise to find just a couple of lenders who have the types of products you require and not simply apply for many secured loans just because you can.
-It's probably best to approach your current bank in the first instance to see what they can offer your business in terms of interest rates and pay back periods.
+As with a personal loan, a business has credit checks made for each application made.
+Therefore, it's wise to apply to just a couple of lenders who have the types of products you require.
+Don't apply for multiple secured loans just because you can.

-All secured or unsecured business loans against limited companies are secured against the company rather than the person is the shareholder of the company or director (although there are of course certain director responsibilities to bear in mind).
+All secured or unsecured business loans with limited companies become secured against the company rather than an individual such as a shareholder or director.
+There are specific director responsibilities to bear in mind for limited companies.

 Sole Trader Loans

-If you do not run a limited company and are in a sole trader or partnership relationship then although the same rules apply to finding the right loans there is of course more personal risk associated with any finance you borrow.
-Normally if you are funding the purchase of a new asset then a charge is made on the asset itself but if you have a poor credit rating a charge may be asked to be made against your home.
+Normally, if you're funding the purchase of a new asset, then a charge is made on the asset itself.
+However, if you have a poor credit rating, a charge may be asked to be made against your home.
 Just watch out for the terms and conditions applied when signing a contract.